MarcinMoskala/kotlin-android-workshop/Readme.md

 # Kotlin in Android workshop

 This project containes exercises and examples for [Kt.
-Academy Kotlin workshop](https://kt.academy/Kotlin_in_Android).
+Academy Kotlin in Android workshop](https://kt.academy/Kotlin_in_Android).

 Workshop coveres:
 * Variety of Kotlin structures